ExposuresProvider/icees-api/README.md

                       | {"operator":"between", "value_a":<value>, "value_b":<value>}
 ```

-There are two ways to specify a feature of a set of features, using a list or a dict.
+There are two ways to specify a feature or a set of features, using a list or a dict.
 We show the schema for the former first, then show the schema for the latter.

 ```
 <feature> ::= {